walkswiththebear/ConsecutiveSequences/README.md

 #### `numberOfPermutations(numElements)`

 Returns the number of permutations of `numElements`, that is, `numElements!`.
+The return type is bigInt.

-This function is provided here because it is sometimes more efficient to calculate the size of the complement of a set of permutations that one is interested in than to calculate the size of that set directly.
+This function is provided
+here because it is sometimes more efficient to calculate the size of the complement of a set of permutations that one is interested in than to calculate the size of that set directly.
 The function